francescopeluso/francescopeluso/README.md

 <h2>💻 ~$ whoami</h2>
 <p>
   I'm <strong>Francesco</strong>, 19 y.o.<br>
-  I'm a student, Linux enthusiast, and bug developer.
+  I'm a Computer Engineering student at University of Salerno, and a back-end software developer.

   Winner of...
   <ul>